MicrosoftDocs/customer-insights/ci-docs/journeys/developer/event-management-web-application.md

 You can build your front end or customize the provided demo event website.

 > [!TIP]
-> You need a local development environment to customize your event website.
-It's not possible to customize it through Power Pages.
+> The outbound marketing event website cannot be customized using Power Pages Studio.

 > [!NOTE]
 > The provided demo event website is an [Angular framework](https://angular.io/guide/quickstart) based website.
 However, since the backend is not dependent on the front end, you can use any framework of your choice.